Skip to main content

 Key Features:

-* Inline Suggestions: Real-time code completion as you type
+* Inline Suggestions: real-time completion as you type

 Effective Copilot Usage